siddimore/Work/mywork.md

 - **Confidential research**: Collaborative research on healthcare/financial datasets

 **Market impact:**
-- **Developer adoption**: Opened confidential computing to the entire Python community
-- **New capabilities**: Enabled ML/data science scenarios competitors don't have
+- **New capabilities**: Enabl ML/data science scenarios with Privacy in forefront
-- **Platform stickiness**: Python developers have less reason to leave Azure
 - **40%+ market expansion**: Python dominates data science - we can now reach them

-**Integration opportunities:**
-- Azure Machine Learning with confidential training
-- Jupyter Notebooks in confidential environments
-- Serverless confidential Python functions

 This wasn't just about adding a feature.
 I took insights from one language runtime (JavaScript), identified the underlying patterns, and proved that CCF can support any language runtime.
 That:
-- **Democratizes confidential computing**: Now accessible to Python developers
+- **More Languages To Express**: Now accessible to Python developers
 - **Enables new markets**: Data science and ML in confidential environments
 - **Proves extensibility**: CCF isn't locked to one or two languages
-- **Creates competitive advantage**: AWS and Google don't have this

-We turned confidential computing from a niche security feature into a platform that mainstream data scientists can actually use.

 ---